Back to California

 Plain English Breakdown

-Thermal Curtains in Controlled Environment Horticulture Spaces
+Thermal Curtains for Controlled Environment Horticulture Spaces

 AB-2200 allows controlled environment horticulture spaces to use thermal curtains or similar technologies instead of double-pane windows if they are as energy efficient and approved by the Energy Commission.